Fortify Your Strategy

 We can broaden our view of what’s possible in life.
-Human beings are built for resilience and strength, we’re meant to thrive and flourish, and this practice incorporates this understanding into our mind, body, and soul.
+Resilience and strength are our birthright.
+We’re meant to thrive and flourish, and this practice incorporates this understanding into our mind, body, and soul.
 It’s based on a few principles which are:

 - One of the best strategies for helping a person succeed is to focus on what they’re doing that is positive.
-(Fear-based negative motivation stopped working a few decades ago.
-We’re evolving.)
+(Fear-based negative motivation has never worked.)

 - What we focus on expands.
-We can choose what we focus on for sustained stamina.
+We can build stamina by choosing what we focus on.
 Challenges aren’t necessarily “problems”.
 Resilience makes us stronger.

 The practice is simple enough and can be used to guide yourself through periods of stagnation as well as through simple moments of frustration.
 Used frequently, this practice will become your go-to resource for navigating your way through issues large and small.
 Working through the four steps will reset your problem-solving muscles and act as a springboard for getting out of the rut.

-- Reflect on your strengths: Connect with your gifts, (even if you think they’re unrelated to your current frustration) abilities and strengths.
+- Reflect on your strengths: Connect with your gifts (even if you think they’re unrelated to your current frustration).
+Remember your abilities and strengths.
 Do a full survey of what you’re good at.
-This is working to change the direction of your gears, fostering a new way of thinking.
+This is working to change the direction of your gears, redirecting your mind to a different location in your brain.